This page is dedicated to hotels I have stayed at in Thailand or know somebody who has stayed at them and also recommends them.

 My favourite hotel to stay in the area by far for luxury at a more affordable price is situated in Soi 23 right next to the famous Soi Cowboy.
 The Jasmine City Hotel Bangkok.
 Now some of you might remember a story I have told on my YouTube channel about a bad experience I had with a bar girl that I took back to this hotel.
 The story is in one of the episodes in a playlist I will link below, but I cannot remember which episode sadly.
 It is a great series of videos from when I lived in Bangkok and is very educational, to say the least.
 Solimons tales playlist

-The Jasmine City hotel has changed its name a few times over the years, it was called the Jasmine Suites when I stayed there.
+The Jasmine City Hotel has changed its name a few times over the years, it was called the Jasmine Suites when I stayed there.
 The junior suites are an incredible value and are just in the perfect location for anybody wishing to enjoy the nightlife with a bit of luxury at the end of a long day.
 I highly recommend it as one of my all-time favourites in the city.

 Jasmine City Hotel Click the picture to visit the hotel for the latest deals

 For those on a budget or really just want to use a hotel to sleep and spend more money on other things then you are spoilt for choice still in the same area.
 I found myself staying many times in Soi 4 famous for Nana Plaza a very busy bar area just inside Soi 4.
-Nana hotel opposite is let's say a 3-star with a famous nightclub on the ground floor, I have stayed here maybe 5 times but I used it as just a cheap room for a certain purpose.
+Nana Hotel opposite is let's say a 3-star with a famous nightclub on the ground floor, I have stayed here maybe 5 times but I used it as just a cheap room for a certain purpose.

 Nana Hotel Click the picture to visit the hotel for the latest deals

-Dynasty Hotel from Google maps street view on Soi 4
+Dynasty Hotel from Google Maps street view on Soi 4

-Not currently available on Agoda but I would not recommend this hotel as it was not the best but was very cheap in the old days.
+It is not currently available on Agoda but I would not recommend this hotel as it was not the best but was very cheap in the old days.

 One of my favourite little gems is the Grand Swiss Hotel in Soi 11/1, an absolute hidden gem at very reasonable prices right in the middle of all the action and nightlife.